hplush/slowreader/proxy/README.md

 - Proxy removes cookie headers.
 - Proxy set user’s IP in `X-Forwarded-For` header.
 - Proxy has timeout and response size limit.
+- Proxy has rate limit.
+The rate limiting is implemented using an in-memory map to track the number of requests made from each IP address to each domain and globally.

 ## Test Strategy